Remember when your best friend told you about that hot new Italian restaurant in town?

 So it’s shocking when we see typefaces eliminated from mobile experiences, which are increasingly people’s primary computing experiences.

-A Typography First approach is how text and page layout looks best responsively, and is the cumulative result of many small decisions — like the font in use, the font size, the line length (for example, the width of a paragraph), the line spacing and page grid structure.
+A Typography First approach is how text and page layout looks best responsively, and is the cumulative result of many small decisions — like the font in use, the font size, the line length (for example, the width of a paragraph) and the line spacing.

 It’s the result of more subtle things too ..